khansConstant/ai-base-project/GETTING_STARTED.md

-# Getting Started with FastAPI Skeleton
+# Getting Started with FastAPI Base Project

-This guide will help you get started with your new FastAPI skeleton project.
+This guide will help you get started with your new FastAPI base project.

 ## Quick Start